Forecast Discussion 11/30/2019 PM: Winter Storm Warnings and Advisories go into effect Sunday

 SUNDAY SUNSET: 4:38 PM

-…WINTER STORM WARNING IN EFFECT FROM 7 AM SUNDAY MORNING THROUGH 7 PM MONDAY EVENING FOR CHEMUNG, TOMPKINS, TIOGA (N.Y.), SCHUYLER & BRADFORD (Pa.)
+…WINTER STORM WARNING IN EFFECT FROM 7 AM SUNDAY MORNING THROUGH 12 AM TUESDAY FOR CHEMUNG, TOMPKINS, TIOGA (N.Y.), SCHUYLER & BRADFORD (Pa.)
 COUNTIES…

 …WINTER WEATHER ADVISORY IN EFFECT FROM 4 AM TO 7 PM SUNDAY FOR & STEUBEN COUNTIES…